graphql/graphql.github.io/site/learn/Learn-Queries.md

 }
 ```

 Note that in this example, the `friends` field returns an array of items.
-In GraphQL, queries don't specify whether the return value should be a single item or an array.
-You need to know which one to expect ahead of time, but it will always be consistent with what is indicated in the schema.
+GraphQL queries look the same for both single items or lists of items, however we know which one to expect based on what is indicated in the schema.

-### Arguments
+## Arguments

 If the only thing we could do was traverse objects and their fields, GraphQL would already be a very useful language for data fetching.
 But when you add the ability to pass arguments to fields, things get much more interesting.